 In Google Sheets, you can deploy your script as a web app that generates a unique URL - that you can then make requests to by pasting it to Dux-Soup Options, Connect tab - to initiate your script.

-In order to connect the visit event from Dux-Soup to Google Sheets, follow these steps:
+In order to connect the message event from Dux-Soup to Google Sheets, follow these steps:

-2. Go to the Tools menu and select Script Editor.
+2. Go to the Extensions menu and select Apps Script.

-3. Copy this script and paste it into the script code editor and click on the Save button.
+3. Copy this Script for Dux-Soup Dashboard 2023 and paste it into the script code editor in Google Sheets and click on the Save button.

-5. Select to execute the app as Me, and allow Anyone, even anonymous to execute the script.
+6. Select to execute the app as Me, and allow Anyone to execute the script.
+Then, click on Deploy

-8. The URL that you get will be the webhook URL that you need to copy and paste to the Dux-Soup Options, Connect tab.
+9. Your webhook is located in the “URL” section, you need to copy and paste to the Dux-Soup Options, Connect tab.

 You should now be able to see a cell in your spreadsheet populate:

-Here it is, the Dux-Soup Dashboard without relying on a 3rd party services such as Zapier or Integromat.
-How cool is that!
+And three you have your very own Dux-Soup Google Sheets Dashboard without relying on a 3rd party service such as Zapier or Make.
+How cool is that?

-Note: please keep the Message Bridge enabled at all times so Dux-Soup can process sent and responded messages, and add a system tag.
+Note: please keep the Message Bridge enabled at all times so Dux-Soup can process sent and responded messages.

-In this blog, we have shown you how you can build a dashboard in Google Sheets without having to rely on a third-party tool.
-So why don’t you give it a try!
+In this blog, we have shown you how you can build a dashboard in Google Sheets to track your messages without having to rely on a third-party tool.
+So why don’t you give it a try?

-If something was unclear or you have any questions, let us know at firstname.lastname@example.org and we’ll be more than glad to help you out!
+If you have any questions, or need clarification, please don't hesitate to contact our helpful support team at email@example.com and we’ll be more than glad to help you out!